TechLabs-Aachen-e-V/SoSe-21-Team-10_Main/reports/Blogpost.md

 In the first stage of our project, the plan was, that everyone tries a different approach on a subset of the whole dataset (the years 2000-2002) and then we will evaluate which model performs best.
 After that, we wanted to use the best performing model to train on the whole dataset for the final prediction.
 The models we then tried were Exponential Smoothing, ARIMA, Random Forest Regression, Prophet and an LSTM Neural Network.
 **_Arima_**
 We had some problems with the ARIMA model since we had to do differentiate the data since it was not stationary.
-This is a step you have to do, in order to create an ARIMA model[Quelle ARIMA].
+This is a step you have to do, in order to create an ARIMA model<sup>[4]</sup>.
 The predictions for the differenced data were promising.
 But if we transformed this data back the predictions weren't that good, like the plots, show:
 ![figure_13.png](figures/figure_13.png)
 ![figure_14.png](figures/figure_14.png)
 _In the upper plot the blue line is the differenced score value and the other line is the ARIMA prediction_